sebastiansutter/techguides/pages/sfdemo/sfdemo_step2.md

 The demonstration script is built around how an end user could trigger multiple backend processes through their use of Salesforce.com, showing how both cloud and on-premise applications can be integrated easily.

+**Hint** it is highly suggested to run through the demo steps a few times about an hour before you do your actual demo.
+This will give you the best performance for your demo.
+Optimally, the synchronization and real time events happen in 1 second or less.

 ## 2.2 Trigger the flow
 1. Before running the demo, Log into Salesforce via the browser on the demo VM.
 You will find the credentials for Salesforce in the **credentials.txt** on the Desktop of the Windows VM